Art Briles: Return to US and high school football

 Briles was hired as the head coach for Mount Vernon High School in Texas in May 2019 on a two-year deal.

 A month into his first season, Briles and Mount Vernon were publicly reprimanded by a state oversight committee for using ineligible players and for using an assistant coach who wasn't a full-time employee of the district.
 However, Mount Vernon was not forced to forfeit any games.

 On November 16, 2019, the Mount Vernon Tigers, coached by Briles, lost to the Sabine Cardinals in the first round of the Texas high school playoffs, 20–14.

 On December 14, 2020, Briles resigned as head coach after posting a 20–6 record in 2 seasons, after losing to the Jim Ned Indians in the state semi-finals on December 11, 2020.

 On February 24, 2022, Briles returned to the college game when he was hired by Hue Jackson as the offensive coordinator for Grambling State.
 However, the prior scandals prompted Briles' resignation only four days later on February 28.

 Italian Football League (second stint)

 Briles re-signed to coach the Guelfi Firenze in the Italian Football League for the 2022 season.
 Briles led the team to a 6–2 regular season and three playoff wins (9–2 overall), while winning the 41st Italian Bowl championship game with a 21–17 upset over the Milano Seamen on July 2, 2022.

+Eastern New Mexico

+On November 23, 2025, Briles was announced as the next head coach for the Eastern New Mexico Greyhounds.